You are here

-Heather is a UX Consultant who is passionate about conducting a variety of formative and summative research in order to improve interactions that people have with technology, services, and products.
-From interviews and usability studies, to ethnography, wireframes, and prototypes, Heather is keen to improve products and services across industries and understands that by looking at human behavior we can tease apart complex challenges in order to improve the experience.
+Heather Wright Karlson, UX Consultant, is passionate about using a variety of formative and summative research methods to improve technology, services, and products.
+From interviews and usability studies, to ethnography, wireframes, and prototypes, Heather's work has informed and improved the design of systems, interfaces, products, and services leading to better experiences across industries.

-She has worked with a wide range of stakeholders across industries including financial services, e-commerce, education, transportation, retail, insurance, biotechnology, and technology to improve customer facing as well as internal facing systems.
-When identifying and communicating areas for improvement to her clients she is focused on making actionable recommendations that are based in a solid understanding of a study’s goals and needs.
+She has worked with a wide range of stakeholders including: financial services, e-commerce, education, medical, transportation, retail, insurance, and technology to improve both customer facing and internal facing systems.
+When identifying and communicating areas for improvement to clients she is focused on articulating a narrative of findings and making recommendations based on a study’s goals.

 Heather holds a Master of Science in Human Factors in Information Design from Bentley University, a Master of Education in Curriculum and Instruction from the University of Massachusetts, and a Bachelor's of Arts in Individualized Study from the Gallatin School at New York University.

 Heather is a member of the User Experience Professionals Association and BostonCHI, and the Boston area chapter of SIGCHI.
 In addition to client projects, Heather’s research interests include usability and the aging population and well as UX research tools.
-To learn more about what she’s interested in look for her on twitter @uxheat
+Look for her on twitter @uxheat